Japq91/NumAtmosModeling/docs/04_Stability.md

 ---
 ### Stability Criterion for Leapfrog Fourth-Order

-The theoretical stability limit for the fourth-order Leapfrog scheme is highlighted in Figure 5 (Doös, 2022).
+The theoretical stability limit for the fourth-order Leapfrog scheme is highlighted (Doös, 2022).

 ![Figura 5 - Stability criterion curve showing minimum CFL ≈ 0.729 (Doös, 2022)](images/figura5_stability.png)